On this page

 Step 1.
 Find the copyright owner

-To get permission to use a copyrighted song, you’ll need to find the artist or owner of the song and contact them directly.
-You can’t contact famous musicians directly, but you can contact their music publishers.
+To get permission to use a copyrighted song, you’ll need to find the artist or owner of the song and contact them.
+Most of the time you contact famous musicians directly, but you can contact their music publishers instead.
 We recommend contacting any of the below music licensing companies for the USA, Australia, and UK content creators:

 APRA AMCOS (Australian users)